 The Link Between Cortisol and Belly Fat

-Let’s face it: it’s a pretty stressful time to be alive (even with 2020 behind us).
+Let’s face it: it’s a pretty stressful time to be alive.
 That means we should all be aware of how the hormone cortisol is impacting our lives and bodies.
 Cortisol, often referred to as the “stress hormone,” is produced by the adrenal glands.
 It puts your body into a fight-or-flight state, flooding your bloodstream with glucose and enhancing the brain’s ability to use it.
 It also stops or slows down any non-essential bodily functions, like digestion.

-Plus, cortisol is specifically linked to extra abdominal fat, aka hormonal stomach.
-Like estrogen, cortisol impacts fat distribution, causing excess weight to be stored around the organs in your midsection.
+Plus, cortisol is specifically linked to extra abdominal fat, hence the dreaded hormonal belly fat.
+Like estrogen, cortisol impacts fat distribution, except with cortisol, high levels cause excess weight to be stored around the organs in your midsection (as opposed to estrogen, where low levels are the cause).
 Research shows that chronically stressed monkeys with increased cortisol levels also have increased abdominal obesity, and a 2018 review of multiple human-based studies confirms that having high cortisol levels over a long-term period is associated with extra abdominal fat.
 Another study of men in Sweden found that those with the most stress in their lives (and thus the highest cortisol levels) had the biggest beer bellies.

 Besides the biological relationship between cortisol and belly fat, there are also behavioral factors at play.
 We can probably all relate to reaching for unhealthy food when we’re stressed out (or just eating too much of any food), and so high cortisol levels can lead to weight gain in this manner.
 Plus, stress can cause digestive issues like constipation, diarrhea, and IBS, all of which can cause gas and belly bloating.

-The downsides of extra belly fat aren’t just about appearance.
-Turns out, being overweight is actually much riskier and less healthy if you store your fat around your abdomen.
-The fat in your midsection is called visceral fat in the medical community, and it’s found around your liver, intestines, and other vital organs.
-According to research, carrying fat in this area (as opposed to, say, hips and thighs or your limbs) can increase your risk for various serious conditions, including cancer, cardiovascular disease, dementia, and asthma.
+What’s more, there are actually increased health risks if your fat is stored mostly around your abdomen.
+This abdominal fat, also called visceral fat, is found around your liver, intestines, and other vital organs.
+According to research, carrying fat in this area (as opposed to, say, hips and thighs or your limbs) can increase your risk for various serious and deadly conditions, including cancer, cardiovascular disease, dementia, and asthma.

 What Causes Female Hormone Imbalance?

 So it’s clear that hormonal imbalance is a big issue that we should all take steps to avoid.
 To do that, it’s important to pinpoint just how female hormone imbalance occurs.
-There are a number of different possible ways, and sometimes it’ll be a combination of several, but here are the primary culprits:
+There are a number of ways this can occur, and sometimes it’s a combination of factors.
+Here are some of the primary causes:

 - Stress: As we outlined above, excessive and long-term stress can lead to chronically elevated cortisol levels, putting your adrenal and other hormones out of balance.

 - Poor gut health: The gut produces about 90% of your body’s serotonin, the “feel good hormone” that helps stabilize mood and increase feelings of well-being.
 So if your gut health is off, your serotonin levels can be seriously affected.
-In addition, intestinal permeability, aka “leaky gut,” can disrupt the bacteria known as estrobolome, which metabolize and affect your levels of estrogen, which in turn can impact your weight, libido and mood.
+In addition, intestinal permeability, aka “leaky gut,” can disrupt the bacteria known as estrobolome, which metabolize and affect your levels of estrogen.
+This, in turn, can impact your weight, libido and mood.

 - Chronic inflammation: Inflammation is not actually a local response, it’s a hormone-controlled process.
-Hormones act as modulators of your reaction against trauma, infections and other sources of inflammation such as unhealthy foods and alcohol, so if your body is in a chronic inflammatory state, your hormones will be impacted in turn.
+Hormones act as modulators of your reaction against trauma, infections, and other sources of inflammation such as unhealthy foods and alcohol, so if your body is in a chronic inflammatory state, your hormones will be impacted.